Short Stories

 Luckily Marly-Gomont had avoided the conflict, mostly because of it’s size and position, no one much knew it was there, except for the locals, they knew, and were prepared as best they could be.

-At times, mostly during darkness, the people of Marly Gomont could hear the German aircraft as they made their way towards, or from, their targets.
+At times, mostly during darkness, the people of Marly Gomont could hear the aircraft as they made their way towards, or from, their targets.
 They were dark evil shadows crossing the moon, a premonition of doom for many innocent people, did the crew know or care, that was something no one knew.

 On the night of October 25th 1941 many residents were woken by the sound of an aircraft coming their way, it still had altitude but was a lot lower that usual, and by the sounds it was making it was in trouble.

-For those that managed to get out of bed quickly enough they could see, high above them, a dark shape highlighted by what appeared to be flames, it was a moonless sky and without the fire it would have passed over them unseen.
+For those who managed to get out of bed quickly enough they could see, high above them, a dark shape highlighted by what appeared to be flames, it was a moonless sky and without the fire it would have passed over them unseen.

-They watched as it passed over the top of their little village, which wouldn’t have been seen by those in the bomber, the French inhabitants were very careful about lights at night as the Germans, on occasions, would drop a bomb or two if they had any left, they didn’t care where they landed.
+They watched as it flew slowly over the top of their little village, which wouldn’t have been seen by those in the bomber, the French inhabitants were very careful about lights at night as the Germans, on occasions, would drop a bomb or two if they had any left, they didn’t care where they landed.

 On this night a few of the villagers stood together, the plane disappeared over them but it was obviously losing height, luckily it was soon well clear of their homes, but a few minutes later they heard an explosion quite some distance away, the plane had crashed and most likely burst into flames.